Cognigy/Documentation/docs/en/docs/voicegateway/technical-capabilities.md

 ### STT and TTS providers

 - [Many speech providers](../voicegateway/references/tts-and-stt-vendors.md) are available, along with the option to integrate [custom speech API](webapp/speech-services.md#add-a-custom-speech-vendor) tailored to your needs.
-- [Fallback speech configuration](../voicegateway/webapp/applications.md#add-additional-tts-and-stt-vendor) in case the primary vendor fails.
+- [Fallback speech configuration](../voicegateway/webapp/applications.md#add-additional-tts-and-stt-vendor) if the primary vendor fails.

 ### Call Recording and Storage